 Scissor Lift Hire

-Scissor lifts are industry standard, versatile aerial work platforms.
-They provide safe, temporary access to heights and inaccessible areas so that you can carry out work comfortably and with less chance of a fall.
+Scissor lifts are industry standard, versatile aerial work platforms and access solutions.
+They provide safe, temporary access to heights and inaccessible areas.
+You use them to carry out work in a more comfortable way and with less chance of a fall.

 Scissor lifts are suitable for all types of industries.
-They are predominantly used in construction, as they are mobile, easy to operate and comply with health and safety regulations.
-However, these versatile machines are suitable for any task at height, such as repair, inspection, maintenance, surveying, decorating, cleaning, manufacturing and facilities management, and more.
-You will find various deck sizes and working heights available for whatever job you need to undertake.
+You use them in construction, as they are mobile and easy to operate.
+Scissor lifts also meet important health and safety regulations.
+But, these versatile machines are suitable for any task at height.
+You can use them during repair, inspection, maintenance, surveying, decorating, cleaning, manufacturing and facilities management, and more.
+You will find various deck sizes and working heights available for whatever job you undertake.

 Scissor lifts can carry operatives plus tools and materials vertically to a designated height.
-They use a pantograph structure, with each support section of the extending arm linked in a crisscross pattern so that they can extend and retract steadily and evenly.
-The scissor arm is propelled by a hydraulic, pneumatic, or mechanical actuator.
+They use a pantograph structure.
+Each support section of the extending arm links in a criss-cross pattern.
+This allows the frame to extend and retract in a steady and even way.
+A hydraulic, pneumatic, or mechanical actuator propels the scissor arm of bi-fuel, diesel, and electric lifts.

-While scissor lifts are stable and safe, there are certain safety practices that should be observed to prevent accidents -
+While slab scissors are stable and safe, there are certain safety practices that you should observe to prevent accidents -

 - Do not exceed the working load limit (WLL) of the unit.